emissary-ingress/emissary/reference/filter-reference.md

-**Note**: If you are using a templating system for your YAML that also makes use of Go templating (for instance, Helm), then you will need to escape the template strings meant to be interpretted by Ambassador Pro.
+**Note**: If you are using a templating system for your YAML that also makes use of Go templating (for instance, Helm), then you will need to escape the template strings meant to be interpreted by Ambassador Pro.

 [Go `text/template`]: https://golang.org/pkg/text/template/
 [Go `text/template` functions]: https://golang.org/pkg/text/template/#hdr-Functions